datahub-project/datahub/metadata-ingestion/sink_docs/datahub.md

 The options in the producer config and schema registry config are passed to the Kafka SerializingProducer and SchemaRegistryClient respectively.

 For a full example with a number of security options, see this [example recipe](../examples/recipes/secured_kafka.yml).

+## Questions

+If you've got any questions on configuring this sink, feel free to ping us on [our Slack](https://slack.datahubproject.io/)!